 - Bake big, bakery-style muffins by placing paper baking cups directly onto a baking sheet instead of muffin tins, which restrict the size of the muffins.
 Fill the cups about two-thirds full for a domed top.

 - Toss the fruit in 2 tablespoons of all-purpose flour before adding it to the batter.
-This will stop the fruit from sinking during baking.
+This will stop the fruit from sinking to the bottom of the muffins during baking.

 - Freeze the muffins by letting them cool completely and them placing them in the freezer for an hour until they're individually frozen solid.
 Transfer the muffins to a freezer bag.
 They will last for two to three months.